ajoyred/malmbergcomputing/README.md

-# malmbergcomputing
+# GNSC3301malmbergcomputing
 gnsc-3301-A computing for science II